 Another designer closely associated with the V&A museum is William Morris.
 You can see a collection of his beautiful interior pattern designs here.

-If you enjoyed these wonderful vintage patterns and ornaments, check out these art nouveau flowers and the vintage plant art patterns of Martin Gerlach.
+If you enjoyed these wonderful vintage patterns and ornaments, check out Martin Gerlach’s Art Nouveau flowers and vintage plant art patterns.
 You might also enjoy these fabulous vintage Japanese art prints.

 Georgiana